laanwj/etna_viv/doc/hardware.md

         +0x00000003, /*   PS.TEMP_REGISTER_CONTROL := NUM_TEMPS=3 */

 Haven't yet checked what the value is that is passed in (XXX todo).
-The shader code itself is unaffected the same so the extra input is likely added to the end.
+The shader code itself is unaffected the same so the extra input is added to the end.

 - When resolving the supersampled surface to another (normal pixmap) surface, flag `SOURCE_MSAA` must be configured appropriately to un-subsample the surface. `WINDOW_SIZE` for this resolve is the *doubled* window size as above, so 512x512 for a 256x256 render